reduxjs/redux/docs/basics/UsageWithReact.md

 );
 ```

 This makes our store instance available to the components below.
-(Internally, this is done via React's ["context" feature](http://facebook.github.io/react/docs/context.html).)
+(Internally, this is done via React’s [“context” feature](http://facebook.github.io/react/docs/context.html).)

 Then, we **wrap the components we want to connect to Redux with the `connect()` function from [`react-redux`](http://github.com/gaearon/react-redux)**.
 Try to only do this for a top-level component, or route handlers.
 While technically you can `connect()` any component in your app to Redux store, avoid doing this too deeply, because it will make the data flow harder to trace.